JAC Refine R3

 The JAC Refine R3 is a compact MPV produced by JAC.

 Overview

 The JAC Refine R3 was revealed during the 2017 Guangzhou Auto Show with prices ranging from 64,800 yuan to 90,800 yuan.
-Refine R3 seats seven in a 2-2-3 setup and was positioned in between the Refine M2 and Refine M3.
+But it was originally planned to be the second generation JAC Refine M2.
+The JAC Refine R3 seats seven people in a 2-2-3 setup and was positioned in between the Refine M2 and Refine M3.

 Power of the Refine R3 comes from a 1.6 liter inline-four engine with 120 hp and 155 Nm, the engine is mated to a five-speed manual gearbox powering the front wheels.